What are Business Intelligence tools and what are their benefits?

 - Innovative, new and niche tools

 We have however, allocated points within the areas that we have evaluated.
-We haven’t applied weighting factors since they are different from organisation to organisation.
+We haven’t applied weighting factors since they are different from organization to organization.

 Do you prefer to get in contact with us for help?